microservices-suite/node-microservices-suite/README.md

 ## Overview

 Welcome to the Microservices Suite project!
-This suite is a collection of node microservices built using the mono-repo strategy utilizing the yarn workspaces concept.
-Every microservice runs in her isolated Docker container and Kubernetes is used for orchestration, providing fluidity to scaling any service or a combo of services efficiently.
+This suite is a collection of node microservices built using the `mono-repo strategy` utilizing the `yarn workspaces` concept.
+Every `microservice` runs in her `isolated Docker container` and `Kubernetes` is used for `orchestration`, providing fluidity to scaling any service or a combo of services efficiently.

 ## Features